 Niche to Get Rich

-I believe it was Pat Flynn who coined the term Niche to get Rich (which only works if you pronounce it a certain way).
-Look, developing a niche, however you pronounce it, is a great way to create engagement.
+It’s easy to think that an expansive focus is the way to go.
+However, developing a profitable niche, however you pronounce it, is a great way to create engagement.
 Your audience will become very focused and therefore you will be preaching to your choir.
 Do you see the advantage to this?
 A tight area of focus for your blog will help your audience feel connected with you.

 Become a Social Media Maven